 2.11.
-My country wants to export a shelf-stable composite product containing meat made with processed products of animal origin obtained in an EU-approved establishment.
+My country wants to export a shelf-stable composite product containing meat made with processed products of animal origin obtained in an EUapproved establishment.
 What else do I need to export my composite product to the European Union?

-Shelf-stable composite products containing meat products, other than gelatine, collagen or highly refined products, may enter the EU only if they come from a third country listed for entry into the EU of the meat products contained in those composite products.
+Shelf-stable composite products containing meat products may enter the EU only if they come from a third country listed for entry into the EU of the meat products contained in those composite products.

 The meat products contained in the composite products must comply not only with the public health requirements but also with all the relevant animal health requirements for entry into the EU of products of animal origin laid down in Commission Delegated Regulation (EU) 2020/692.
-The third country from which the processed product of animal origin originates must also be listed in Annex -I to Commission Implementing Regulation (EU) 2021/405 with an approved residue control plan for the animal species in question.
+The third country from which the processed product of animal origin originates must also be listed in Annex -I to Commission Implementing Regulation (EU) 2021/405 with an approved control plan for pharmacologically active substances, pesticides and contaminants for the animal species in question, except for gelatine, collagen and highly refined products.